jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 #### Podcasts:

-- The Screen Rot Podcast - Two comedians in their early 30’s discuss the weirdest and worst content from the internet from breaking down the success of Big John and the annoyance of certain instagram families.
+- The Screen Rot Podcast - Two comedians in their early 30’s discuss the weirdest and worst content from the internet from breaking down the success of insta's Big John to the faux happiness of eating with Tod.
+Big up the rotters!

 - My Martin Amis - Personal stories from writers, critics and publicists about the life and legacy of the late Martin Amis.
 The Janan Ganesh episode is a particular favourite.

-- Changes with Annie Macmanus - Ex radio 1 DJ leverages her contact to get some of the worlds best writers, musicians and comedians to talk about a big life event they experienced and the ramification of this.
+- Changes with Annie Macmanus - Ex radio 1 DJ, Annie, leverages her contacts to get some of the worlds best writers, musicians and comedians to talk about a big life event they experienced and the ramification of this.
 The Zadie Smith episode is a good place to start.
 Because, well it’s Zadie and she’s one of the best!

 - Out to lunch with Jay Rayner - Great listen to get restaurant recommendations and most importantly which dishes to order.

 - Ed Bryne need a hobby - Ed meets up with his celeb mates to try their favourite past time and then interrogates them to see if it’s for him.
 Unsurprisingly they never are but it’s adorable to listen people talk about their passions and outline what they get from it.

-- Elis James and John Robins - a heartfelt listen which both comedians opening up to each other about their mental health whilst taking the piss out each other like only friends can.
+- Elis James and John Robins - a heartfelt listen with both comedians opening up to each other about their mental health whilst taking the piss out each other like only friends can.

 - The Rugby Pod - two distinctly average former rugby players discuss the latest games in premiership and six nations.
-Most rugby pods are a difficult listen but this the right blend of well informed analysis and dubious rumours.
+Most rugby pods are a difficult listen but this has the right blend of well informed analysis and dubious rumours.

-- The Rest is Entertainment - Gary Lineker, when he’s not reading out football scores on the BBC for preposterous amounts of dollar, is presiding over curating some of the UK’s most listened to podcasts and the Rest is Entertainment is his companies latest rendition.
-Richard Osmand and Marina Hyde pair up to di
+- The Rest is Entertainment - Gary Lineker, when he’s not reading out football scores on the BBC for preposterous amounts of tax payers money lol, is presiding over curating some of the UK’s most listened to podcasts and the Rest is Entertainment is his companies latest rendition.
+Richard Osman and Marina Hyde are a perfect match.

 #### Top TV:

 - The Bear - it somehow managed to overcome second-season syndrome and is a wonderful watch.
 Each character has their own story and it’s so well layered and true.
 Episode 6 “Fishes” is a real standout episode - simultaneously haunting and hopeful.

-- Top Boy - who doesn’t want to watch Kano be an absolute G.
+- Top Boy - who doesn’t want to watch Kano be an absolute G?

 - Succession - Jessie Armstrong’s season 4 of absolute power, infallibility and dysfunction did not disappoint.
 The script continued to give us our profane wordplay fix meditating on the theme that words are often meaningless whether intentionally or not.